-To make full use of the board as a SW development or debug environment you will need the following components (these are NOT included in your kit):
+To make full use of the board as a SW development or debug environment you need the following components (these are NOT included in your kit):

-- Server system or backplane with an available x8 or longer PCI Express slot. - Additional computer system (such as a laptop) with at least one available parallel port and one available serial port (two USB ports).
-You'll use this system to communicate with the CRB through a serial connection using a terminal program such as Microsoft Windows\ HyperTerminal.
-The setup instructions in this document assume that you will use a development/debug system in addition to the server system or backplane. - JTAG Emulator debug device.
-You can obtain a debugger from the vendors listed in Table 6.
+- Additional computer system (such as a laptop) with at least one available parallel port and one available serial port (two USB ports).
+You'll use this system to communicate with the CRB through a serial connection using a terminal program such as Microsoft Windows HyperTerminal.
+The setup instructions in this document assume that you are using a development/debug system in addition to the server system or backplane. - JTAG Emulator debug device.
+You can obtain a debugger from the vendors listed in Table 6. - 20-pin ATX power supply